benitmatumona/Java-full-course/src/main/java/module02/README.md

 | 7     | "7 is odd"  |
 | 0     | "0 is even" |

+---

-## ⚠ Edge Cases:
+### Edge Cases:

 * Zero is even
-* Negative numbers can also be even or odd
+* Negative numbers can be even or odd

 ---

-# 🧩 Exercise 4: Discount Calculator
+# Question 4 - Discount Calculator

 ## Function: